 Resources provided to families in Oregon from their local community action agency are extensive.
 Low income individuals and families can apply for emergency financial assistance and cash grants.
 Case managers will also work with clients and provide career counseling and employment services.
 Programs focus on providing short term financial assistance and long term self-sufficiency.

 Financial aid in Oregon is focused on addressing housing and other basic needs, and can include rental assistance, food, and funds for paying energy bills.
+Find a local community action agency in Oregon below, by county.
 Aid is limited, and numerous conditions need to be met.
 When a family applies, the community action agency will usually require the individual to go through case management, job training, budgeting, and other similar programs.

 Community action agencies process application for Low-Income Heating Assistance, or LIHEAP.
 This federal and state of Oregon funded program will provide eligible households a one-time cash grant payment towards their winter heating bills.
 Tens of thousands of people receive help every year, and LIHEAP will pay for electric, natural gas, oil, wood, and propane bills.